Site Search

 Nios® II Information

-If you want to implement the Nios® II processor in your design, please refer to these resources and articles.
+If you are implementing the Nios® II processor in your design, here are some resources and articles to help you:

-Nios® II processor What is (External site: Intel)
+Nios® II Processor What is it?
+(External site: Altera)

 SoC FPGA Information

-For those using SoC FPGAs with Arm® cores, please refer to these resources and articles.
+If you are using SoC FPGAs with integrated Arm® cores, please refer to the documents and articles listed here.

 ▶ What is SoC FPGA?
-(External site: Intel)
+(External site: Altera)

 OpenCL™ Information

-If you are using the Intel® FPGA SDK for OpenCL™, please refer to these resources and articles.
+If you are using the Intel® FPGA SDK for OpenCL™, please refer to the following documents and articles:

 ▶What is Intel® FPGA SDK for OpenCL™?
-(External site: Intel)
+(External site: Altera)

 Information about High Level Synthesis (HLS)

-If you use the Intel HLS Compiler, here are some resources and articles to help you.
+If you are using the Intel® HLS Compiler, here are some resources and articles to help you:

-Intel HLS Compiler What is (External site: Intel)
+Intel® HLS Compiler What is it?
+(External site: Altera)

 New to HDL design